-We hit the road, and some initially rough driving, the road smooth's out and so is a relatively quick drive now.
+We hit the road, hopefully from the top of the triple direction pass and some initially rough driving, the road smooths out.
 Driving back will take around 6 hours driving time (barring delays) where we deserve a cold beer or cocktail and a celebratory meal.
 Chopsticks or Bon Appetit?

 26 - Leh